Dave Hilton (rugby union): International career

-He gained his first cap for the Scotland against Canada on 21 January 1991 and his 42nd and final cap against South Africa on 16 November 2002.
+Hilton won his first cap for Scotland against Canada on 21 January 1991 and his 42nd and final cap against South Africa on 16 November 2002.
 Hilton originally believed he qualified for Scotland as his grandfather was born there.

 However, in 2000 - and after 41 caps for Scotland - Hilton discovered his grandfather's birth was registered in Bristol and not Edinburgh as he believed.
-Hilton stated that his grandfather was born 16 weeks before the Bristol registration but he could not prove whether or not his grandfather was born in Scotland.
+Hilton claimed that his grandfather was born 16 weeks before the Bristol registration but he could not prove whether or not his grandfather was born in Scotland.
 Without adequate documentation he did not qualify to play for Scotland under the international eligibility rules.

 At around the same time it was discovered that Welsh internationals Shane Howarth and Brett Sinkinson were ineligible to play for Wales under the grandparent rules.
-The resulting scandal encompassing Hilton and the others was named Grannygate and was embarrassing for the players and Rugby Unions alike.
-However both the SRU and the WRU escaped without fines.
-As part of a subsequent TV investigation Hilton's great-grandfather was traced to Glasgow giving credence to Hilton's Scottish ancestry.
+The resulting scandal encompassing Hilton and the others was named Grannygate and was embarrassing for the players and rugby unions alike.
+However both the SRU and the WRU escaped without punishment.
+As part of a subsequent TV investigation, Hilton's great-grandfather was traced to Glasgow giving credence to Hilton's Scottish ancestry.

-Hilton had already moved from Bath to Glasgow to play for Glasgow Caledonians, now Glasgow Warriors, a year before the scandal broke so he had already a period of residence in Scotland.
-He had then to complete another two years in order to qualify again for Scotland under the 3-year residency rule.
+Hilton had already moved from Bath to Glasgow to play for Glasgow Caledonians, later renamed Glasgow Rugby, a year before the scandal broke so he had already a period of residence in Scotland.
+He had then to complete another two years in order to qualify again for Scotland under the three-year residency rule.
 After that period of residency Hilton played once more for Scotland in a victory over South Africa in 2002.

-On Grannygate and the belated South Africa game Hilton was to explain: "I had a lot of friends in the game, even journalists, who knew I was honest and hard working on the pitch and that encouraged me to try to get another cap.
-It was natural, too, because I felt Scottish.
-I’d got two England U21 caps but it was just like playing for any other team and I thought 'this is not for me.'
-It took to 2002 until I was cleared to play for Scotland again and I won my 42nd cap against South Africa at Murrayfield.

-After trying for two and a half years to get this goal it was given to me through an unfortunate injury to Mattie Stewart.
-I was not at my best but it was great that Scotland didn't turn their back on me and I was very determined to prove I should be there.

-I played 15 minutes off the bench and the crowd reaction was brilliant.
-It was one of my favourite games for Scotland and the pride I had at helping us beat South Africa 21-6 for the first time in 33 years was unbelievable.
-I didn't win any more caps after that but it was all worth it."